-D. ACTIVITY SUSPENSION: A student may be denied participation in or attendance at school sponsored activities for a period of time.

-E. LOSS OF PRIVILEGES: A student may be denied access to a privilege previously granted them such as computer usage, parking lot usage, pass privileges, lunch room privileges, and others.

-F. SHORT-TERM SUSPENSION - A suspension for any portion of a school day up to and not exceeding FIVE consecutive school days.
-Students will have the opportunity to complete work missed while suspended.

-G. LONG-TERM SUSPENSION - A suspension that exceed five school days but less than twenty school days.

-H. EXCLUSION - any student may be excluded from school under the following circumstances: if the student has a dangerous communicable disease transmittable through normal school contacts and poses an eminent threat to the health and safety of the school community; if the student's conduct presents a clear threat to the physical safety of himself, herself, or others, or is so extremely disruptive as to make temporary removal necessary to preserve the rights of other students to pursue an education.

-I. EXPULSION - A denial from attendance in all schools for an indefinite period of time.
-An expulsion also may include a denial of admission to or entry upon real and personal property that is owned, leased, rented, or controlled by the school district.

-J. MANDATORY REASSIGNMENT - The involuntary transfer of a student to another school in connection with any disciplinary action.

-Part 2 - Authority of school personnel
+- ACTIVITY SUSPENSION: A student may be denied participation in or attendance at school sponsored activities for a period of time. - LOSS OF PRIVILEGES: A student may be denied access to a privilege previously granted them such as computer usage, parking lot usage, pass privileges, lunch room privileges, and others. - SHORT-TERM SUSPENSION A suspension for any portion of a school day up to and not exceeding FIVE consecutive school days.
+Students will have the opportunity to complete work missed while suspended. - LONG-TERM SUSPENSION A suspension that exceed five school days but less than twenty school days. - EXCLUSION any student may be excluded from school under the following circumstances: if the student has a dangerous communicable disease transmittable through normal school contacts and poses an eminent threat to the health and safety of the school community; if the student's conduct presents a clear threat to the physical safety of himself, herself, or others, or is so extremely disruptive as to make temporary removal necessary to preserve the rights of other students to pursue an education. - EXPULSION A denial from attendance in all schools for an indefinite period of time.
+An expulsion also may include a denial of admission to or entry upon real and personal property that is owned, leased, rented, or controlled by the school district. - MANDATORY REASSIGNMENT The involuntary transfer of a student to another school in connection with any disciplinary action. - A. Development of Uniform Discipline System.
+It shall be the responsibility of the Superintendent to develop and maintain a system of uniform discipline.
+The discipline which may be imposed includes actions which are determined to be reasonably necessary to aid the student, to further school purposes, or to prevent interference with the educational process, such as (without limitation) counseling and warning students, parent contacts and parent conferences, rearrangement of schedules, requirements that a student remain in school after regular hours to do additional work, restriction of extracurricular activity, or requirements that a student receive counseling upon written consent of the parent or guardian, or in-school suspension.
+The discipline may also include out-of-school suspension (short-term or long-term) and expulsion. - 1.
+Short-Term Suspension: Students may be excluded by the Principal or the Principal's designee from school or any school function for a period of up to five school days (short-term suspension) on the following grounds: - a.
+Conduct that constitutes grounds for expulsion, whether the conduct occurs on or off school grounds; or - b.

-Authorized Actions by Administrators and Teachers.

-Administrative and teaching personnel may take actions regarding student behavior, other than those specifically provided in the Student Discipline Act, which are reasonably necessary to aid the student, further school purposes, or prevent interference with the educational process.
-Such actions may include, but need not be limited to, counseling of students, parent conferences, rearrangement of schedules, requirements that a student remain in school after regular hours to do additional work, restriction of extracurricular activity, or requirements that a student receive counseling, psychological evaluation, or psychiatric evaluation upon the written consent of a parent or guardian to such counseling or evaluation.
-[Ref. § 79-258]

-Part 3 - Attendance as related to discipline

-Compliance with Other State and Federal Laws.

-If a student is suspended, expelled, or excluded from school or from any educational function pursuant to the Student Discipline Act, such absence from school shall not be deemed a violation on the part of any person under any compulsory school attendance statutes.
-Any suspension or expulsion under the act shall comply with the requirements of the Special Education Act and the requirements of the federal Individuals with Disabilities Education Act, 20 U.S.C.
-1401 et seq.
-[Ref.§ 79-259]

-1. Emergency Exclusion.

-A. Grounds.
-Any student may be excluded from school in the following circumstances:

-1. Disease.
-If the student has a dangerous communicable disease transmissible through normal school contacts and poses an imminent threat to the health or safety of the school community.
-[Ref. § 79-264(1)(a).

-2. Conduct.
-If the student's conduct presents a clear threat to the physical safety of himself, herself, or others, or is so extremely disruptive as to make temporary removal necessary to preserve the rights of other students to pursue an education.
-[Ref. § 79-264(1)(b).

-B. Duration and Procedures.

-1. Generally.
-Any emergency exclusion shall be based upon a clear factual situation warranting it and shall last not longer than is necessary to avoid the dangers described immediately above.
-[Ref. § 79-264(2)] 2.
-Exclusion for Five Days or Less.
-The same procedures for short-term suspension also apply to emergency exclusion if such exclusion is for five days or less.
-[Ref. § 79-264(1) & (3)]

-3. Exclusion Over Five Days.
-If the superintendent or his/her designee determines that the exclusion will extend beyond five days, the following procedural provisions must be used: [Ref. § 79- 264(3)]

-a.
-Hearing/Final Determination.
-The school board must adopt a procedure for a hearing to be held and a final determination made within ten (10) school days after the initial date of exclusion.
-[Ref. § 79-264(3)] b.
-Procedural Compliance.

-The procedure adopted by the school board must substantially comply with the disciplinary actions which require due process [i.e., long-term suspension, expulsion and reassignment] and such provisions shall be modified only to the extent necessary to accomplish the hearing and determination within this shorter time period.
-[Ref. § 79-264(3)]

-2. Short-Term Suspension:

-Students may be excluded by the Principal or the Principal's designee from school or any school function for a period of up to five school days (short-term suspension) on the following grounds:

-a.
-Conduct that constitutes grounds for expulsion, whether the conduct occurs on or off school grounds; or b.
 Other violations of rules and standards of behavior adopted by the Board of Education or the administrative or teaching staff of the school, which occur on or off school grounds, if such conduct interferes with school purposes or there is a nexus between such conduct and school.